The RMR Group (NASDAQ:RMR) Issues Q4 2022 Earnings Guidance

-The RMR Group (NASDAQ:RMR – Get Rating) updated its fourth quarter 2022 earnings guidance on Friday.
+The RMR Group (NASDAQ:RMR – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Friday morning.
 The company provided EPS guidance of $0.57-$0.60 for the period, compared to the consensus EPS estimate of $0.57.
 The company issued revenue guidance of -.

-Several analysts have recently issued reports on the stock.
-Morgan Stanley reduced their target price on shares of The RMR Group from $39.00 to $32.00 and set an equal weight rating for the company in a research note on Monday, April 25th.
-Royal Bank of Canada reduced their price target on shares of The RMR Group from $36.00 to $32.00 in a research report on Friday, May 20th.
-B. Riley raised their price objective on shares of The RMR Group from $42.00 to $44.00 in a report on Friday, May 13th.
-Finally, StockNews.com downgraded shares of The RMR Group from a strong-buy rating to a buy rating in a report on Wednesday, May 25th.
-Three equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of Moderate Buy and an average target price of $38.75.
+A number of equities research analysts have commented on the company.
+Oppenheimer reiterated a market perform rating on shares of The RMR Group in a research report on Tuesday, August 9th.
+Morgan Stanley cut their price target on The RMR Group from $39.00 to $32.00 and set an equal weight rating on the stock in a report on Monday, April 25th.
+StockNews.com lowered shares of The RMR Group from a buy rating to a hold rating in a research note on Monday, August 8th.
+B. Riley increased their target price on shares of The RMR Group from $42.00 to $44.00 in a research note on Friday, May 13th.
+Finally, Royal Bank of Canada decreased their price target on shares of The RMR Group from $36.00 to $32.00 in a research note on Friday, May 20th.
+Five investment analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
+Based on data from MarketBeat, The RMR Group has an average rating of Hold and a consensus target price of $38.75.

 The RMR Group Announces Dividend